A Jedi's Fight - A Star Wars Fan Fiction Story

 "I'm with the harvesters, darling.
 I went down to Palomintar Four to assist your brother."

-"Glad I did, your brother has learned himself some idiotic new Jedi feature.
+"Glad I didn't, your brother has learned himself some idiotic new Jedi Force feature.
 He scared me to death.
-You should ask him yourself and tell him that he never uses this again," Han bickered.
+You should ask him yourself and tell him that he'll never uses this again," Han bickered.

 "Is Luke alright?"
 Leia asked concerned.